Uplift » Talking to Clients About Legal Funding

 To effectively discuss legal funding with your clients, it’s important to be clear and concise.
 You’re not just explaining a concept; you’re offering them a lifeline and a viable financial solution.

-Legal funding refers to cash advances that are offered against a potential legal claim.
-It is not a loan but more of a non-recourse advance, which simply means that if the plaintiff loses the case, Uplift Legal Funding doesn’t require repayment.
-This is why it’s important to explain legal funding properly for clients.
+Legal funding refers to cash advances offered against a potential legal claim.
+It is not a loan but rather a non-recourse advance, which simply means that if the plaintiff loses the case, Uplift Legal Funding doesn’t require repayment.
+This is why it’s important to explain legal funding properly to clients.

 Inform your clients